Highway maintenance - Level of Service targets

 Level of Service scores

-Asset Condition (Level of Service) is measured for each asset using data collected from site surveys or operational assessments that evaluate the asset's performance.
-It is one of two metrics WSDOT uses—along with task completion—to determine the performance of its maintenance activities.
-This performance measure relies on the condition of highway assets as an indicator on how well the maintenance program is being delivered.
-Because WSDOT's Preservation and Improvement programs also wield significant bearing on the condition of highway assets, the Maintenance Program is only partially responsible for the results of this performance measure.
+The Level of Service performance measure relies on the condition of highway assets as an indicator on how well the maintenance program is being delivered.
+However, because WSDOT's Preservation and Improvement programs also address the condition of highway assets, the Maintenance Program is only partially responsible for the results of this performance measure.

 Performance analysis